-During our reviews of the four TVA-managed campgrounds that have oversight provided by a Resident Manager, we found the Resident Manager Manual contains three specific deliverables which are not specifically addressed in the Resident Manager contracts.
-The detailed findings, recommendations, and management's planned actions were addressed in Inspection Report 2009-12695-04 - Review of Foster Falls Campground.
+During our reviews of the four TVA-managed campgrounds that have oversight provided by a Resident Manager, we found the TVA Resident Manager Manual contains three specific deliverables which are not specifically addressed in the Resident Manager contracts.
+The detail findings and recommendations were addressed in Inspection Report 2009-12695-04 - Review of Foster Falls Campground.